AKSW/KBox/README.md

 ### How can I query multi-bases?

-It's very easy, as you just need to add the knowledge graph you want to query separated by commas as the command below:
+It's very easy, as you just need to add the knowledge base you want to query separated by commas as the command below:

 In the given example, we query two knowledge bases, https://www.w3.org/2000/01/rdf-schema and http://xmlns.com/foaf/0.1.
 ```